 Sweet potatoes

-Meanwhile, sweet potatoes are starchy and saccharine.
-When cooked, it can become soft, crispy, or even caramelized, depending on how you prepare it.
+Like plantains and yams, sweet potatoes are starchy and sweet.
+When you cook it, it can become soft, crispy, or even caramelized, depending on how you prepare it.

 Mackerel

-It might be odd to add fish to a porridge recipe, but trust me; it will be the best.
+It might sound odd to add fish to a porridge recipe, but trust me; it will be the best.
 The flesh is also juicy and moist and blends perfectly with the other ingredients.

-Mackerel is perfect for making Smoked Mackerel, Fish Rolls, Egg Omelet Toast, Smoked Mackerel Stew, and Moi Moi!
+Mackerel is the perfect fish for Smoked Mackerel, Fish Rolls, Egg Omelet Toast, Smoked Mackerel Stew, and Moi Moi!

 Baby spinach